toru173/nomi-discord-python/README.md

 API stands for Application Programming Interface.
 An API is a way for different applications (programs) to be able to talk to each other in a way they can both understand.
 Nomi.AI have published their API documentation [here](https://api.nomi.ai/docs) if you would like to read how this application talks to your Nomi.

 #### API Key
 An API key is like a password.
 It helps identify you with a service such as Discord or Nomi.AI but it isn't designed to be easy for Humans to remember.
-Some services call this slightly different things - Sometimes they're called a *token* instead of a *key*, but it means the same thing.
+Some services call this slightly different things - sometimes they're called a *token* instead of a *key*, but it means the same thing.
 An API key is usually written down in a configuration file or password manager instead of being stored in a Human's brain.

 #### Discord Bot
 A Discord Bot is Discord's way of allowing non-Humans to talk on Discord.
 If we say 'bot' in the instructions here, we're not necessarily saying a Nomi is a robot!
 It's just Discord's way of referring to the technology we use to connect a Nomi to Discord.

 #### Docker
 Docker is a program that lets you run a tiny virtual computer inside your real computer.
 Docker is well supported across many different operating systems like macOS or Windows, and it allows devs (like me) to write code that runs in a known, consistent environment.
-Using Docker means I don't have to write seperate code for every version of every computer system ever - Docker takes care of that for me.
+Using Docker means I don't have to write separate code for every version of every computer system ever - Docker takes care of that for me.

-#### Virtualisation
+#### Virtualization
-Virtualisation is like creating pretend computers inside your real one.
+Virtualization is like creating pretend computers inside your real one.
 It works by using a special software layer that sits between your real computer and the virtual computers.
 This tricks each virtual machine into thinking it has its own processor, memory, and storage, even though they're all sharing the same physical resources.
 This means you can run different operating systems or setups on your computer without having to buy another one.

 Alright, you should be up to speed!
-Let's move on to Installing Software
+Let's move on to Installing Software.

 </details>